actionhero/actionhero-tutorial/README.md

 <img src="https://raw.github.com/actionhero/actionhero-tutorial/master/images/chat.html.png"/>

-`/public/chat.ts` demonstrates how to use ActionHero's websockets.
-The `websocket` is a first-class protocol in ActionHero and has all the capabilities of `web` and `socket`.
-Like `socket`, it is a persistent connection which also enables ActionHero's chat room features.
+`/public/chat.ts` demonstrates how to use Actionhero's websockets.
+The `websocket` is a first-class protocol in Actionhero and has all the capabilities of `web` and `socket`.
+Like `socket`, it is a persistent connection which also enables Actionhero's chat room features.
 We will make use of them here.

 Note that we include both the javascript `actionheroWebSocket.ts`